-Although they are mostly benign, they have local invasive and malignant types 2.
-They show extensive epithelial proliferation, variable cytologic atypia and mitotic activity.
+Although they are mostly benign, there are also local invasive and malignant types 2.
+The latter show extensive epithelial proliferation, variable cytologic atypia and mitotic activity.

 History and etymology

-Proliferating trichilemmal cysts were first defined by Edward Wilson Jones, an English dermatopathologist, in 1966 2.
+Proliferating trichilemmal cysts were first described by Edward Wilson Jones, an English dermatopathologist, in 1966 2.